Best Sony headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Sony headphones you can buy in 2022.

 On the hunt for a pair of affordable, sporty wireless buds?
 The 2020 WF-XB700 could be a good option, especially if you can pick them up cheaply.
-Battery life is 18 hours – nine hours from the buds, nine hours from the case – so they'll outlast any workout, plus they're IPX4 rated, meaning they're water and sweat resistant.
+Battery life is 18 hours – nine hours from the buds, nine hours from the case – so they'll outlast most workouts, plus they're IPX4 rated, meaning they're water and sweat resistant.

 Comfort is good.
 In fact, we found we could locate them in our ears and forget they were there.
 A button on each buds allows for basic controls such as play/pause and skip track.

 The WF-XB700 are part of Sony's Extra Bass range of audio products meaning they're tuned to emphasise low-frequency response, rather than deliver a neutral sonic balance.
 The result is a punchy low-end, but it doesn't overshadow mid and high frequencies, which display pleasing levels of agility.

-Some of Sony's pricier buds boast greater detail and subtlety, in addition to active noise-cancelling tech, but if you're after sporty buds, these could be the best Sony headphones for you.
+Some of Sony's pricier buds boast greater detail and subtlety, and the 2021 WF-C500 offer better battery life.
+But if you're after sporty buds, these could be the best Sony headphones for you.

 Read the full review: Sony WF-XB700

 With wireless and noise-cancelling skills onboard, these Sony headphones offer a lot of features for a very reasonable price.
 You get 35 hours of battery life too, with a 10-minute charge keeping them going for around an hour.
 The emphasis is on the bass, but not so much that it dominates the sound, while the timing and organisation make for a pleasurable listen.
 If you want lots of bells and whistles without breaking the bank, you can't go wrong.